 Weston home prices are not only among the most expensive in Massachusetts, but Weston real estate also consistently ranks among the most expensive in America.

-Weston is a decidedly white-collar town, with fully 96.00% of the workforce employed in white-collar jobs, well above the national average.
+Weston is a decidedly white-collar town, with fully 94.41% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Weston is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Weston who work in management occupations (23.96%), healthcare (11.50%), and sales jobs (9.83%).
+There are especially a lot of people living in Weston who work in management occupations (22.79%), business and financial occupations (11.14%), and healthcare (10.11%).

 Also of interest is that Weston has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.93% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 12.99% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Weston is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Weston is a great place for families with children to consider.
+First of all, many other families with children live here, making Weston a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Weston has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Weston’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 In Weston, a lot of people use the train to get to work every day though Weston is a relatively small town.
 Those that ride the train are primarily traveling out of town to good jobs in other cities.

-Weston is a somewhat ethnically-diverse town.
+Weston is a very ethnically-diverse town.
 The people who call Weston home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Weston residents report their race to be White, followed by Asian.
-Important ancestries of people in Weston include English, German, Italian, and Russian.
+Important ancestries of people in Weston include Irish, English, Italian, German, and European.

 The most common language spoken in Weston is English.
 Other important languages spoken here include Chinese and Spanish.